codacy/docs/docs/organizations/managing-people.md

 !!! important
     Make sure that your team members join your organization on Codacy so that Codacy analyzes their commits in the repositories of that organization.

-To list and manage the members of your organization open your organization **Settings**, page **People**:
+To list and manage the members of your organization, open your organization **Settings**, page **People**.
+This page also shows when the organization members last logged in to Codacy:

 ![People in an organization](images/organization-people.png)

-On this page you can see the list of members of your organization and when they last logged in to Codacy.

 ## Joining an organization {: id="joining"}

 To become a member of an organization on Codacy you must [sign up to Codacy](../getting-started/getting-started-with-codacy.md) using your Git provider and follow the instructions to either join an existing organization or add a new one.

-To join or add an organization after completing the signup process, click **Organizations** on the top right-hand menu under your avatar:
+To join or add an organization after having complete the signup process, click **Organizations** on the top right-hand menu under your avatar:

 ![Joining an organization](images/organization-join.png)